SCelisV/python/README.md

-# pyton
+# python
-Test with Pyton
+Test with Python